 And a cove with waves crashing on the rocks can be seen.

-A wooden statue of Ku - which looked like a huge Tiki doll is set in a clearing on the walk back up the hill.
+A wooden statue of Ku - which looks like a huge Tiki doll - is set in a clearing on the walk back up the hill.

-A circular path leads you back to the bottom of the boardwalk.
+A circular path leads back to the bottom of the boardwalk.

 There are restrooms at the bottom of the park, but no water.
-There are benches throughout the garden to sit and take in the scenary and rest.
+There are benches throughout the garden to rest and take in the scenery.
 If it is raining, the office provides umbrellas.

 We spent about an hour and a half wandering around the park.

-After driving out of the Garden parking lot, we drove North on the Scenic drive.
-We stopped at "What's Shaking" and got a blueberry smoothie.
+After leaving the Garden parking lot, we drove north on the Scenic drive.
+We stopped at "What's Shaking" for a blueberry smoothie.
 It was refreshing.